SandAI-org/MagiAttention/_pages/ffa_with_sink.md

 return dsink
 ```

-##### Inside the FFA kernels
+##### Internal Impl

-- Since FFA backward already has a pre-processing kernel FlashAttnBwdPreprocess to compute Delta w.r.t. step1 (in ffa, we name it dPsum), and rescale lse from base e to 2(in ffa, we name it LSE_log2), as follows:
+- Since FFA backward already has a pre-processing kernel `FlashAttnBwdPreprocess` to compute $\Delta$ (<em>in FA / FFA, we name it `dPsum`</em>), w.r.t. the step1 in the [FFA backward w/o sink tokens](#ffa-backward-wo-sink-tokens), ...
-  - The kernel is launched with grid size: (seqlen_q//kBlockM, nhq), and block size: (MaxThreadsPerBlock,), where kBlockM <= MaxThreadsPerBlock

-  - And each block is theoretically responsible for one q head, and a kBlockM chunk of seqlen_q
+- The we can fuse the <b>dsink computation</b> process into the `FlashAttnBwdPreprocess` kernel as follows (<em>see the [source code](https://github.com/SandAI-org/MagiAttention/blob/main/magi_attention/csrc/flexible_flash_attention/flash_bwd_preprocess_kernel.h) for more details</em>):

-  - So for lse, each thread in one block can load one unique lse, rescale it and write it to LSE_log2
+  - As for `lse`, the same as before, each thread in one block loads one unique row of `lse`.

-  - As for dPsum, as O and dO have an extra head dim to reduce, it uses tiled copy to load tiled O and dO of shape (c3, kBlockM / c1, kHeadDim / c2), apply O * dO, and reduce it across the head dim to get tiled and reduced dPsum

-  - For now, each thread has a tile of reduced  dPsum, so we should let only several of them write the corr. row of dPsum back to global memory

-- We can integrate the dsink computation process into FlashAttnBwdPreprocess in several methods as follows:
-  - Since each thread in one block loads a unique row of lse for a certain q head, it's supposed to load all the sink tokens of size s_sink for the same q head, to compute p_sink = exp(sink - lse), where the repeated load in the same block can be optimized by loading sink tokens to shared memory first

-  - Then, since the tiled rows of dPsum might not be aligned with the same row of p_sink, lse, for now we just wait dPsum to write back first as shown above, block-level thread fence, and then reload the corr. row of dPsum to compute partial dsink = p_sink * -dPsum, and reduce it back to global memory

-  - Notably, the reduction of partial dsink is a cross-block store since each block holds only a chunk of seqlen_q, so there're several ways to reduce for non-deterministic mode:
-    - way1: just use atomicAdd to apply the reduction, but introducing severe thread-level data race
-    - way2: first apply block-reduce to get block-partial dsink in thread0 for each block, and then atomicAdd, which introduces block-level data race
-  - As for deterministic mode, there're several ways to reduce as well:
-    - way1: first apply block-reduce to get block-partial dsink in thread0 for each block, and then store it to a workspace, device-level thread fence, and then block0 loads all the block-partial dsink, reduces, and writes the all-reduced dsink back
-    - way2: first apply block-reduce to get block-partial dsink in thread0 for each block, and then each thread0 in each block waits for the block-id counter in self-rotated style, to decide the timing to reduce for each block-reduced dsink
-  - To avoid the block-level thread fence for dPsum, each thread can first load its p_sink to shared memory, and then let those threads who write back dPsum to compute partial d_sink and store to the same shared memory as p_sink
+  - As for `p_sink`, the first `seqlen_sink` of threads in one block load the `sink` to shared memory, and each thread computes `p_sink = exp(sink - lse)` with its own unique row of `lse`, storing to shared memory as well.

+  - As for `dPsum`, the same as before, each block loads a unique `kBlockM` rows of `O` and `dO`, applies `O * dO`, reduces across the head dimension to get the local block of `dPsum` in register files, and stores it to global memory.

+  - As for `d_sink`, since it requires to be reduced across the whole `seqlen_q` dimension, the following steps are performed:
+    - step1: each thread loads a unique row of `dPsum` from register files and the corr. row of `p_sink` from shared memory, and computes thread-partial `dsink = p_sink * -dPsum` for this row, and stores to  shared memory first (<em>since `p_sink` is not used afterwards, we can reuse its shared memory buffer to store `dsink`</em>).
+    - step2: each block loads all the thread-partial `dsink` from shared memory, applies a `block-reduction` to get the block-reduced `dsink` for these `kBlockM` rows, and stores it to a temporary buffer in global memory.
+    - step3: after a device-level memory fence, the last block who stores its block-reduced `dsink` loads all the block-reduced `dsink` back from the temporary buffer, applies another `block-reduction` to get the reduced `dsink` across the whole `seqlen_q` dimension, and finally stores it to global memory.

-### MagiAttention
+### MagiAttn Impl

 #### MagiAttn Forward

-- Since sink is replicated across cp ranks, we can easily apply attention sink by just passing sink into _flex_flash_attn_forward
+- Since `sink` is replicated across cp ranks, we can easily apply attention sink by just passing `sink` into `_flex_flash_attn_forward`.
-- However, the attention sink can be applied once and only once for the same q row, thus we apply it at the host stage, i.e. only for local attention.
+- However, the attention sink is supposed to be applied <u>once and only once</u> for the same query token, thus we can apply it at the host stage, i.e. each cp rank only applies to their own local `q`.
-- Then, there are two cases:
-  - case1: if the host stage is not skipped, just apply attention sink by passing sink into _flex_flash_attn_forward
+- Then, If the host stage is not skipped, just apply attention sink by passing `sink` into `_flex_flash_attn_forward`:

 ```diff
 partial_out, partial_lse = _flex_flash_attn_forward(